General Math FAQ

 Questions about Getting Help

 It can be very helpful to use a study group to talk about questions that came up during class or as you were going over your notes.
 The McGraw Study Halls are a good place to meet people from the same course if you are trying to put together a study group.
+Some courses have undergraduate course assistants that run review or problem sessions.
+These can also be a great way to connect up with others in the class and form a study group.

 Or take your questions to your instructor's office hours.
 You don't need an appointment for this and if your instructor's office hours don't work well for you, it is usually easy to set up an alternate time.
 You can go to any instructor's office hours and these are usually posted on the course web page on Blackboard.
 Keep in mind that a visit to office hours will go better if your instructor can see that you are working to learn the material, generating questions as you go.
 This will make it much easier for him/her to give you real help.